Welcome to the CSSE Department

 The SE curriculum at UW-Platteville starts with a solid foundation in math, computer science, and additional science.
 Integrated throughout the curriculum are courses that cover process, practice, and the entire range of development tasks from gathering requirements to ensuring quality to basic project management.
 Thus students receive extensive practical experience in the design and development of software systems.
 In addition, students take a few electrical engineering courses.
 These and other courses support the curriculum's focus on the development of real-time embedded systems such as those which control appliances, security systems, automobiles, aircraft, and many other types of engineered systems.
 However, the grounding in software engineering fundamentals also prepares the graduate to succeed in any area of software development.

 The program provides opportunities for students to work with faculty and other students in engineering and computer science disciplines.
-Outstanding aspects of the Software Engineering Program at UW-Platteville include:
+Outstanding aspects of the Software Engineering program at UW-Platteville includes:

 - emphasis on hands-on experience

 - Thursday, Feb 26th: AITP meeting at 7:00PM in ULR 111.
 Guest speaker: Craig Lafferty from TenEx, a start-up company looking for programmers.

 Read the Pioneer spotlight about Dr. Lily Chang.

 From the December 2014 issue of the Geode, student spotlight on Joyce King.
 See page 5.